mjackson/remix-the-web/packages/route-pattern/README.md

 # URL Patterns

-URL patterns are strings that describe the structure of URLs you want to match.
+Route patterns are strings that describe a URL.
 Patterns always match against complete URLs, but in our examples we show only the relevant part of the URL for brevity.

 ## Pathname